computools/clight-orm/README.md

 ## Cache

 Cache mechanism can be used to store some search results.
-To use it, you need to specify cache type while creating EntityRepositoryFactory instance.
+To use it, you need to specify cache type while creating CLightORM instance.
 There is two different options to store results - memcached and filesystem.

 *Computools\CLightORM\Cache\Memcache* takes two parameters: